 Conduction plays an important role in our daily lives:

-- Birds have feathers which keep their bodies warm because feathers are bad conductor of heat.
+- Birds have feathers that keep their bodies warm because feathers are a bad conductor of heat.

 - Ice is covered with jute rugs ton reduce its melting speed.jute is the bad conductor of heat.